dothiv/hiv-domain-status/README.md

  - does the returned website (after following redirects) contain the click-counter snippet
  - does the redirect target (if an iframe is used) work?

+## Testing

+Create a databse to run the tests on:

+    CREATE USER hivdomainstatus;
+	CREATE DATABASE hivdomainstatus;
+	GRANT ALL PRIVILEGES ON DATABASE hivdomainstatus TO hivdomainstatus;

+	psql -H localhost -U hivdomainstatus -d hivdomainstatus < sql/domain.sql